 How To Pick The Right Credit Card

 Before you apply for any credit cards, you’re going to have to pick which one is the best option for you.
-This can become a lengthy process but it is one that is always worthwhile.
-If you follow the steps outlined below, you can make sure that you are getting the best deal you can and that you’re not taking any unnecessary blows to your score by getting denied.
+This can become a lengthy process but one that is always worthwhile.
+If you follow the steps outlined below, you can make sure that you are getting the best deal possible and that you’re not causing any unnecessary blows to your score by getting denied.

 The first thing to think about when it comes time for you to get a credit card is why you are getting it now.
 Do you want to use this credit card to establish your credit for the first time?
-Do you want to use this credit card to help repair a bad credit score?
+Do you want to use this credit card to help repair your credit?
 Are you using it as an emergency fund or to finance a large purchase?
 Would you like to use this credit card to consolidate your debt?

 When you know what you’re going to do with your credit card, then you can start to get a picture of what type of card is going to work for you.
 If you’re establishing or repairing your credit, you might need to stick to a secured credit card for now.
 If you’re planning on using the card to consolidate your debt, a card specifically for balance transfers may be right for you.

 If you know that you don’t have a lot of extra funds each month, perhaps it is a better idea to wait until you’re more capable of making payments before getting a credit card.
-You could even decide to set aside as much as you can each month to get together the funds for a secured credit card.
+You may even choose to save money each month for a downpayment on a secured credit card.
 You should always make your payments; however, a secured card could provide you with a little bit of extra protection if you were ever unable to pay.

 If you think that you would be consistently using the majority of your available credit, it might be a better idea to wait as well.
 Having a high credit utilization ratio can be very harmful to your score.